andresvourakis/data-scientist-handbook/README.md

 Great YouTube channels with lots of free tutorials to help you learn data science, ideal for self-learners.

 ### Core Data Science
 - [Data School](https://www.youtube.com/@dataschool/videos): Practical data science tutorials and tips, perfect for beginners and those looking to refine their skills.
-Especially great for learning how to work with the `pandas` library
+Especially great for learning how to work with the `pandas` library.
 - [freeCodeCamp.org](https://www.youtube.com/@freecodecamp/videos): Comprehensive tutorials on programming and data science, ideal for self-learners and career switchers.
 - [StatQuest with Josh Starmer](https://www.youtube.com/@statquest): Simplifies complex statistical concepts and machine learning algorithms through engaging and easy-to-understand videos.
 - [Data Professor](https://www.youtube.com/@DataProfessor/videos): Educational videos on data science, machine learning, and bioinformatics, aimed at helping you become a data professional.